LindsayPrescott/School-Project-Repo/README.md

   -Project 3 - This Assembly project simulates accessing memory cache.

 FileSystem - This project is a C based simulation of a Single Directory file system using a professor-provided softwaredisk simulator.
-It was done via pair programming with my partner.
+It was done via pair programming with my partner for the Operating Systems class.

-Musicality Sample Database - This was a group project to design and set up a basic database.
+Musicality Sample Database - This was a group project in the Introduction to Database Design class to design and set up a basic database.
   I was heavily involved in the design and reporting aspect of the database.

 Scheme Interpreter in Python - We were given a subset of the Scheme language to write an interpreter in the Python language.
 Before this class, I had zero knowledge of both Scheme and Python.
-This was also a pair programming project done with my partner, who had the same amount of experience in Scheme and Python as I did.
+This was also a pair programming project done with my partner, who had the same amount of experience in Scheme and Python as I did for the Programming Language class.